Effects of topological and non-topological edge states on information propagation and scrambling in a Floquet spin chain: Results

-In this paper we will study a driven system in which the transverse field varies in time as \beq h(t) ~=~ h_0 ~+~ h_1 \sin (\omega t). \eeq For antiperiodic boundary conditions, the Floquet Hamiltonian in momentum space has a form similar to Eqs.~(\ref{ham-ka}-\ref{ham-kb}), except that $\Tilde{h}_k$ is now time-dependent and is given by \beq \Tilde{h}_{k} (t) ~=~ \left[- \frac{J_x + J_y}{2} \cos k + h(t) \right] \tau^{z} + \frac{J_x -J_y}{2} \sin k ~\tau^{y}. \eeq We can numerically calculate the Floquet operator $U_k$ (this is a $2 \times 2$ matrix) for each value of $k$ and then find the quasienergies given by $\pm \epsilon_k$ from the two eigenvalues of $U_k$.
+We will now consider a driven system in which the transverse field varies in time as \beq h(t) ~=~ h_0 ~+~ h_1 \sin (\omega t). \eeq For antiperiodic boundary conditions, the Hamiltonian in momentum space has a form similar to Eqs.~(\ref{ham-ka}-\ref{ham-kb}), except that $\Tilde{h}_k$ is now time-dependent and is given by \beq \Tilde{h}_{k} (t) ~=~ \left[- \frac{J_x + J_y}{2} \cos k + h(t) \right] \tau^{z} + \frac{J_x -J_y}{2} \sin k ~\tau^{y}. \eeq For each value of $k$, we can numerically calculate the Floquet operator $U_k$ (this is a $SU(2)$ matrix since ${\tilde h}_k (t)$ is a sum of two Pauli matrices), and then find the quasienergies given by $\pm \epsilon_k$ from the two eigenvalues of $U_k$.
 In addition, we can consider an open system, calculate its Floquet operator $U$ (this is a $2N \times 2N$ matrix) and find if any of its eigenvectors are localized near the ends of the system.
-We discover that there are two kinds of Majorana edge states, topological states whose quasienergies are equal to zero or $\pi /2$ (for a long system), and anomalous states whose quasienergies are not equal to zero or $\omega /2$.~\cite{saha2017generating} (The number of topological states at each end of a system is given by a winding number which is a topological invariant.
-The anomalous states do not seem to have any topological significance.
-As far as we know, there is no topological invariant which gives the number of such states at each end of a system).
+We discover that there are two kinds of edge states, topological states whose quasienergies are equal to zero or $\om /2$ (for a long system), and non-topological states whose quasienergies are not equal to zero or $\omega/2$.~\cite{liu,saha2017generating,balabanov,molignini,lili,muller} The total number of topological states (with quasienergies zero and $\om /2$ combined) at each end of a system is given by a winding number.
+The non-topological states are so named because they do not seem to have any topological significance.
+As far as we know, there is no topological invariant which gives the number of these states at each end of a system.

-We find numerically that when the driving frequency $\omega$ is much smaller than the other parameters in the Hamiltonian ($J_x, ~J_y$ and $h_1$), there are numerous anomalous edge states and their number increases rapidly as $\omega$ decreases.
-We will therefore focus on a range of $\omega$ and $h_1$ where the anomalous edge states remain stable, i.e., the number of such states (two pairs in this case, each end of the system having one pair) stays unchanged as $\omega$ varies.
-It turns out that the region for the anomalous states to exist is approximately given by $(J_x + J_y)/2 < \omega < J_x + J_y$.
+In the rest of the section we will assume that the static part of the transverse field $h_0 = 0$ unless otherwise specified.
+Our results for the Floquet quasienergy bands and edge states are as follows.
+We find numerically that when the driving frequency $\omega$ is much smaller than the other parameters in the Hamiltonian ($J_x, ~J_y$ and $h_1$), there are numerous non-topological edge states and their number increases rapidly as $\omega$ decreases.
+We will therefore focus on a range of $\omega$ and $h_1$ where the non-topological edge states are stable, i.e., the number of such states (two pairs in this case, each end of the system having one pair) stays unchanged as $\omega$ varies.
+It turns out that the region for the non-topological states to exist is approximately given by $(J_x + J_y)/2 < \omega < J_x + J_y$.
 We can understand this by looking at the quasienergy bulk bands $\epsilon_k$ as follows.